Uzbekistan: 13 Days on the Silk Road

 Bukhara Audio Tour.
 We did this very slowly and split it across 3 days but you can easily do it in 1 or 2.
 We saved entering the Ark for sunset and highly recommend this.
 You’ll get golden hour pictures of the city and the sun setting through Shukhov Tower.

 • If you’re searching for a souvenir that isn’t a magnet, buy hand-forged embroidery scissors shaped like a stork’s beak.
-They’re a Bukharian speciality tied to the history of ancient craftsmanship and trade on the Silk Road.
+They’re a Bukharian specialty tied to the history of ancient craftsmanship and trade on the Silk Road.
 Read more about the history of these scissors here.

 • Donuts and Coffee - we saw this all over social media and thought, it can’t be as good as it’s being advertised… and we are happy to report: the donuts are incredible.
 They’re freshly made to order and pair so nicely with the iced americanos we downed.
 We also had their chicken lavash for lunch and couldn’t stop talking about it for days.
 We were in Bukhara for 3 days and we ate here 4 times.
+Google Maps / Yandex Maps

 • JOY Gastro - a fancier meal that we had to make reservations for.
 We walked to the restaurant earlier that morning and had no issues reserving a table that night.
+Google Maps / Yandex Maps

 • Coffee House - solid option for a quick dinner.
+Google Maps / Yandex Maps

 • Zolotaya Buhara - good for big groups, gets really busy as well so come on the earlier side.
+Google Maps / Yandex Maps

 • Old Bukhara - not our favorite meal but we enjoyed the view from the rooftop at sunset.
+Google Maps / Yandex Maps

 Ornate iwan entrance portal of Juma Mosque bathed in golden hour light, Khiva Itchan Kala, Uzbekistan